 They had a honeymoon at Broadlands, his family’s estate in Hampshire.

-A year on from their nuptials, Prince Charles is born.
+A year on from their nuptials, Prince Charles (later known as King Charles III) is born.

 Just under two years later, the couple welcome their second child and first daughter, Princess Anne.